Surinder Kaur: Career

 Surinder Kaur made her professional debut with a live performance on Lahore Radio in August 1943, and the following year on 31 August 1943, she and her elder sister, Parkash Kaur cut their first duet, "Maavan 'te dheean ral baithian", for the His Master's Voice label, emerging as superstars across the Indian subcontinent.

 Following the Partition of India in 1947, Kaur and her parents relocated to Ghaziabad, Delhi.
 In 1948, she married Professor Joginder Singh Sodhi, a lecturer in Punjabi literature at Delhi University.
 Recognising her talent, Kaur's husband became very supportive of her, and soon she started a career as a playback singer in Hindi film industry in Bombay, introduced by music director, Ghulam Haider.
-Under him, she sang three songs in the 1948 film Shaheed, Shagan (1951) ,Singaar, including Badnam Na Ho Jaye Mohabbat Ka Fasaana, Aanaa Hai To Aajao and Taqdeer ki aandhi...hum kahaan aur thum kahaan.
+Under him, she sang three songs in the 1948 film Shaheed, Shagan (1951), and Singaar, including Badnam Na Ho Jaye Mohabbat Ka Fasaana, Aanaa Hai To Aajao and Taqdeer ki aandhi...hum kahaan aur thum kahaan.
 However, her interest was in stage performances and reviving Punjabi folk songs, and she eventually moved back to Delhi in 1952.

 Her husband continued to guide her singing career.
 "He was the one who made me a star," she later recalled.
 "He chose all the lyrics I sang and we both collaborated on compositions."
 Together Kaur and Sodhi arranged for her to sing such Punjabi folk classics as Chan Kithe Guzari Aai Raat, Lathe Di Chadar, Shonkan Mele Di, and Gori Diyan Jhanjran and Sarke-Sarke Jandiye Mutiare.
 These songs were written by various well-known Punjabi poets but were made popular by the singer Surinder Kaur.
 The couple also served as the public face of the Indian People's Theatre Association (IPTA), an arm of the Indian Communist party in Punjab, spreading messages of peace and love to the most remote villages of East Punjab.
 She also traveled to many parts of the world performing Punjabi folk songs, gaining rapid popularity.

 Prakash Kaur, Deedar Singh Pardesi and Surinder Kaur in Nairobi in 1967.

 In all, Kaur recorded more than 2000 songs, including duets with Asa Singh Mastana, Karnail Gill, Harcharan Grewal, Rangila Jatt, and Didar Sandhu.